 There are many excellent resources for posting jobs in the country.
 You can share your open positions on sites such as jobisland.com or myjobsfiji.com to reach an audience online.
 You can also post your jobs in reputable newspapers such as the Fiji Times.
 Diversifying your posting places will advertise your positions to different demographics with various skills.

 Your hiring commitment begins with signing the employment contract.
+Written contracts are required for employment over six months.
 Make sure your agreement covers all the pertinent information about the position.
 Employees can legally agree to the deal with a signature or stamped fingerprint.

 When you hire your employees, you need to register them with the Fiji Revenue and Customs Service and the Fiji National Provident Fund to ensure their paychecks include income tax and their pension scheme.
 If you opt to provide fringe benefits for your workers, you’ll also need to register for the Fringe Benefits Tax (FBT).

 Creating a well-written employment contract is valuable to your compliance practices.
 You should include the description of the position, salary, overtime terms, working hours, and termination policies.

 The Employment Relations Promulgation has a comprehensive section of anti-discrimination policies.
 To stay compliant, you should keep these regulations in mind while recruiting and hiring and throughout your contract with an employee.

 These laws prohibit discrimination based on any personal characteristics, such as race, gender, age, sexual orientation, and HIV/AIDS status.
 While these laws do not outline any questions you cannot ask in an interview, it’s in your best interest to avoid prying into personal characteristics during the hiring process.

 Onboarding in Fiji